Pocketknife: Multi-tool knives

-Non-slipjoint knives
+Miscellaneous designs

 Another style of folding, non-locking knife is the friction-folder.
 These use simple friction between the blade and scales to hold the blade in place once opened; an example is the Japanese higonokami.

-The butterfly knife is a locking folding knife that does not use a spring.

 An electrician's knife typically has a locking screwdriver blade but a non-locking knife blade.
 The two-blade Camillus Electrician's knife (the US military version is known as a TL-29) was the inspiration for the development of the linerlock.

 A credit card knife is usually a very thin knife that is the shape and size of a credit card, either when folded into a knife shape or unfolded for storage.
 It is designed to be carried in a wallet along with regular credit cards.
-Some credit card knives can contain other small tools, such as tweezers or toothpicks.
+Some credit card knives can contain other small tools, such as tweezers, or toothpicks.

-A ballpoint pen knife is a pen with a concealed knife inside, typically used as a letter opener or weapon.
+A ballpoint pen knife is generally a pen with a concealed knife inside, which can be used as a letter opener or as a self-defense weapon.

+Gravity lock ball bearing pocketknife, locks with sphere dropping in and out into grove.
+Has to be oriented tip up and pressed to release, tip down and pressed to lock.